stackbit-projects/elite-stegosaurus-dd47b/content/pages/blog/workplace.md

 layout: post
 ---

-> The next geopolitical tussle between technologically advanced states will be the race to set technical standards in critical and emerging technologies.
+>  next geopolitical tussle between technologically advanced states will be the race to set technical standards in critical and emerging technologies.
 What should India’s approach be?

 ## Summary